2020 NYS 3-8 Assessments FAQ

 - Assessments are untimed

-- These assessment results will no longer be linked to teacher and principal evaluations
+- These assessment results are not linked to teacher and principal evaluations

 - The New York State Education Department will release 75% of test questions